julia-neme/julia-neme.github.io/_portfolio/education.md

 #tags: [Lorem, Ipsum]
 ---

-# Licenciatura in Physical Oceanography
+## Licenciatura in Physical Oceanography
-## University of Buenos Aires - 2014 to 2019
+### University of Buenos Aires - 2014 to 2019

 During this degree, I developed a solid foundation in physics and mathematics and applied to understanding the physical mechanisms that govern the ocean/atmosphere system.

-**Final thesis: Surface variability of the Brazil Current from reanalysis data during the period 2009 - 2015**
+**Final thesis: "Surface variability of the Brazil Current from reanalysis data during the period 2009 - 2015"**

 **Average grade: 9.17/10**